wp-plugins/gdgt-databox/readme.txt

 Databox content outputs alongside your site's posts, inheriting the styles of your theme and custom CSS.
 Refer to the gdgt Terms of Service related to your API agreement for additional branding requirements.

+= The Databox appears above / below another plugin.
+How do I change it? =

+Set a custom content filter priority from the `gdgt Databox` Settings page.

 = Does gdgt track my users in any way? =

 The gdgt Databox uses [Google Analytics](http://www.google.com/analytics/) to track aggregate Databox views and interactions, but does not add any kind of tracking to identify individual users.